Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], desire to walk as ‘Children of Light‘ (Ephesians 5:8).

-One thing that can help us to avoid Pride, is to understand that Pride has many expressions.
-Here are a few: Haughty; Arrogant; Disrespectful; Selfish; Contentious; Lazy.
-There is something about these words that is just plain ugly.
+One thing that can help us avoid Pride is to understand its many expressions.
+Here are a few: Haughty.
+Arrogant.
+Disrespectful.
+Selfish.
+Contentious.
+Lazy.
+These words are disgusting characteristics!

-These are only a few expressions of the darkness of Pride.
-But again I must say, Pride is the grand-daddy of all spiritual darkness.
+These are only a few expressions of the Darkness of Pride.
+But again I say, Pride is the grand-daddy of all spiritual darkness.
 Pride has an endless array of ‘off-spring.’

 A Safeguard Against Pride

-There is one thing that seems to be a safe-guard against this darkness of Pride, and one Scripture verse seems to sum it up very neatly:
+There is one thing that seems to be a safe-guard against this Darkness of Pride, one Scripture verse that sums it up very neatly:

-Thinking more highly of ourselves than we ought, is at the heart of many arguments, contentions, and turmoil!
-Scripture tells us, Only by pride cometh contention (Proverbs 13:10).
+Thinking more highly of ourselves than we ought is at the heart pride, and the cause of many arguments, contentions, and turmoil!
+Scripture tells us, Only by pride comes contention (Proverbs 13:10)!

-Thinking more highly of ourselves than we ought is what causes us to ignore the great importance of Father’s Word.
-The apostle Paul warns us to cast down ‘every high thing that exalteth itself against the knowledge of God’ (2Corinthians 10:5).
+Thinking more highly of ourselves than we ought is what causes us to ignore the great importance of Father’s written Word.
+The apostle Paul warns us of this ‘high’ thinking of ourselves, telling us to cast down ‘every high thing that exalts itself against the knowledge of God’ (2Corinthians 10:5).

-It is the ‘high’ regard we place on our own thoughts, our own imaginations, and our own opinion, that often leads us to treat Father’s Word as trivial, petty, or unnecessary, and thus keep us in spiritual darkness.
-This a very dangerous darkness to be in!
+It is the ‘high’ regard we place on our own thoughts, our own imaginations, and our own opinion, that often leads us to treat Father’s written Word as trivial, petty, or unnecessary, and thus keep us in spiritual darkness.
+Such pride is a very dangerous and deceptive darkness to be in!

-King Saul succumbed to this lofty way of thinking, and the kingdom was taken away from him (1Samuel 13:8-14; 15:1-26).
-Unfortunately, King Saul never recovered from this lofty way of thinking — of thinking more highly of himself than he ought.
+King Saul succumbed to this lofty way of thinking, and the kingdom was taken away from him (see 1Samuel 13:8-14; 15:1-26).
+Sadly, King Saul never recovered from this lofty, prideful way of thinking — of thinking more highly of himself than he ought!

 The Example of Naaman

-Naaman, the captain of the host of the king of Syria, is a great example of one who repented, and who recovered from this lofty way of thinking.
+Naaman, the captain of the host of the king of Syria, is a great example of one who repented and recovered from this lofty way of thinking.

 The prophet Elisha gave Naaman specific instructions to follow.
-Naaman’s first reaction is a picture of how we react, when we hear of something ‘new,’ or hear something that contradicts what we already know:
+Naaman’s first reaction is typical of how we react whenever we hear something ‘new,’ or hear something that contradicts what we already know:

-But Naaman was wroth, and went away, and said, Behold, I thought, He will surely come out to me, and stand, and call on the name of the LORD his God, and strike his hand over the place, and recover the leper.
-Are not Abana and Pharpar, rivers of Damascus, better than all the waters of Israel? may I not wash in them, and be clean?
-So he turned and went away in a rage.
-(2Kings 5:11,12)
+But Naaman was wroth (very angry), and went away, and said, Look, I thought, he will surely come out to me, and stand, and call on the name of Yahuwah [the LORD] his God, and strike his hand over the place, and recover the leper.
+Are not Abana and Pharpar, rivers of Damascus, better than all the waters of Israel? may I not wash in them, and be clean??
+So he [Naaman] turned and went away in a rage!
+(2Kings 5:11-12)

-At first, Naaman succumbed to the darkness of Pride, by refusing to heed the word of the prophet of God.
+At first, Naaman succumbed to the powerful Darkness of Pride, by refusing to heed the word of God’s prophet.
 Naaman ‘went away in a rage!’
 This clearly reveals his high and lofty opinion of himself!
-He was haughty, arrogant, self-important!
+He was haughty, arrogant, self-important, proud!